 Norbury C of E Primary School will ensure that Safer Recruitment practices are always followed and that the requirements outlined in the statutory guidance ‘Keeping Children safe in Education” are followed in all cases.

 All interview panels will have at least one member who has undergone Safer Recruitment Training with the necessary skills and knowledge.
 We will in all cases for example check on;

-We will have a Single Central Record which will cover all Staff, including Governors, and volunteers where necessary, according to their role and responsibility.
+We will have a Single Central Record that will cover all Staff, including Governors, and volunteers, frequent visitors, agency and supply, and others according to their role and responsibility.
 We will ensure this record is regularly updated and reviewed in line with National and Local requirements.

-We will ensure that all Staff (governors & volunteers) are aware of Government Guidance on Safer Recruitment and Safer Working Practices and that the recommendations are
+We will ensure that all Staff / anyone who has contact with a child or young person including Governors and volunteers are aware of Government Guidance on Safer Recruitment and Safer Working Practices and that the recommendations are followed.

-Norbury CofE Primary School will ensure there is a Staff Code of Conduct, ensuring all Staff and Volunteers are familiar with Safer Working Practices which includes all new staff, volunteers and all others working within the school.
+(insert school/college) will ensure there is a Staff Code of Conduct, ensuring all Staff / anyone who has contact with a child or young person including Governors and volunteers are familiar with Safer Working Practices.

 This also includes advice on conduct, safe use of mobile phones and guidance on personal / professional boundaries in emailing, messaging, or participating in social networking environments.